kicaj29/jenkins-pipelines/README.md

 #### Download **agent.jar**

-Connect to jenkins slave and download **agent.jar**.
+In jenkins slave download **agent.jar**.
 Use IP address and port of the master jenkins container and not localhost!

 ```
 root@25d02a9e409a:/# wget http://172.17.0.2:8080/jnlpJars/agent.jar